mit-oidc-client/mit-oidc-client/README.md

     -   HTTPS/SSL encryption ensures all communication between the user and the web service is protected.
 This is a hard requirement for safe-handling of OAuth ID and access tokens
     -   **Note:** Self-signed certificates should be used for development work **only**.
 We recommend using Let's Encrypt or other reputable certificate authority when deploying to production.
 If you're using platforms like Heroku or Render.com for hosting, they often will have their own SSL certificates management services.
 See [this](https://devcenter.heroku.com/articles/automated-certificate-management) and [this](https://render.com/docs/tls).
 -   Dependency on secure cryptographic libraries
-    -   When generating randomness or relying on cryptographic primitives like hash functions, we use secure libraries like built in browser's `Crypto.getRandomValues()` and `Crypto.subtle.digest()` function set to SHA-256 hash.
+    -   When generating randomness or relying on cryptographic primitives like hash functions, we use secure libraries like built in browser's `Crypto.getRandomValues()` and `Crypto.subtle.digest()` functions, along with official JWT libraries.
+This ensures that we are generating secure randomness in our application and depends only on secure primitive implementation for signing and verification of data.
--   Utilization of nonce in authorization request
+-   Utilization of state and nonce in authorization request
-    -   TODO
+    - As part of the [OpenID Connect Basic Implementer's Guide 1.0](https://openid.net/specs/openid-connect-basic-1_0.html), it is optional, but recommended to implement the state and nonce parameter in the authentication request flow.
+The state parameter is used to mitigate against Cross-Site Request Forgery (CSRF, XSRF) attacks, and the nonce parameter mitigate replay attacks.
+    - For our application, we decided to implement both of these variables, storing them in as a variable in localStorage and a cookie, respectively.
+Both contain high levels of entropy (2^128) for security
+    - **Note:** In the optional OpenPubKey flow, the nonce is replaced by a different format than a random string.
+See the [original paper](https://eprint.iacr.org/2023/296.pdf) for arguments about its security.
--   Securing cookies using Secure and HTTPonly flags
+-   Securing handling of cookies
-    -   TODO
+    -   Whenever cookies are used in our implementation, namely the state parameter, we secure it by setting security parameters including:
+        -   `path`: Restrict sending the cookie to a specific API endpoint on the backend only
+        -   `sameSite`: Disallow sending cookie on cross-site requests
+        -   `secure`: Force cookie to be sent over secure connections (HTTPS)
 -   Safe type checking using Typescript
+    -   At MIT, especially in course 6.031, we promote the user of Typescript over Javascript because it allows for static typing, which helps code be more readable, bug-safe, and more easily maintainable.
+It's also the language of choice for most MIT students creating web services.

 ## Developer Information